- 10+ Guests Price as advertised*

 Averages and totals are calculated from our "Today’s Ride" options.

-At 7,000 ft above sea level, Santa Fe and Taos are both very comfortable in May, June and September.
-Temperatures can range from the mid 70's to the high 80s during the day and are usually in the 40's in the evenings.
+At 7,000 ft above sea level, Santa Fe and Taos are both very comfortable in May/June and September/October.
+Temperatures can range from the mid 60's to the low 80's during the day and are usually in the 30's or 40's in the evenings.
 Ojo Caliente, the Rio Grande and the Chama River Valley lie between 5500 and 6500 ft. and typically are about 3-5 degrees warmer on average.
 This high desert and mountain environment can have rain storms and sudden cold weather at any time of the year.
 Humidity is very low and the sun can be intense during the middle of the day.
 Please come prepared for all weather conditions, and include waterproof and windproof layers as well as sun protection in your riding and hiking attire.
 Packing List

 There are few places in North America quite like Santa Fe.
 It's a town of vibrant culture, color and texture, and offers a world class experience for any traveler.
 Santa Fe is the oldest Capital city in the US with buildings dating back to the late 1500's and a founding date of 1610 by the Spanish.
 Steeped in Native American, Spanish and Mexican History, Santa Fe has a unique character of earthen Adobe architecture that forms the organic grid of its charming streets.
 Many would say one night is not enough in Santa Fe as there is simply so much to see and do.
-Often competing as the 2nd largest art market in the US, as well as one of the culinary meccas of North America, Santa Fe is truly the cultural capital of the Southwest.
+It is regarded as the 3rd largest art market in the US, as well as one of the culinary meccas of North America, and is truly the cultural capital of the Southwest.
 We recommend the following accommodations for your pre and post-trip hotel.

 Our unrivaled selection of Trek Bikes sets the bar for quality and comfort.
 From the all-new, ultra smooth Trek Domane SL 7, to the new Trek Electric-Assist XM700+ and the comfortable Trek 7.6 FX Hybrid, to our numerous upgrade options, you deserve the best ride on your vacation.